Ben Tobin, Founder (1903 - 1996)

 From: C.W.
 LYON, JR., President

 In 1953, along with his partners, Ben Tobin founded University Properties today known as Unico Properties.
-They leased the Metropolitan Tract and many new iconic buildings to the skyline of Seattle.
+They leased the Metropolitan Tract and added many new iconic buildings to the skyline of Seattle.
 Today, Unico still manages the 10-acre Metropolitan Tract in Downtown Seattle for the University of Washington.
-In addition, Unico owns and manages 15 million square feet of Class A office buildings.
-Only The Tobin Family represents the largest shareholder of Unico with the current Chairman and CEO of Tobin Properties, Herbert A. Tobin still an active member of the Board of Directors.
+In addition, Unico owns and manages over 17 million square feet of Class A office buildings.
+The Tobin Family represents the largest shareholder of Unico with the current Chairman and CEO of Tobin Properties, Ben's son, Herbert A. Tobin.
+Herbert Tobin is still an active member of the Board of Directors.

-After owning the Hollywood Beach Hotel for 20 years and with the effects of jet travel the hotel converted its business model to the convention business.
-In 1971, thru eminent domain the State of Florida took a third of the hotel property to build a new bridge over the Intracoastal Waterway.
+The hotel converted its business model to the convention business.
+In 1971, thru eminent domain, the State of Florida took a third of the hotel property to build a new bridge over the Intracoastal Waterway.
 The decision was made to sell the property because the bridge would be too close to the hotel.
 It was our belief that you could not operate the hotel of this caliber under those conditions.
-It was a life lesson, "knowing when to get out is as important as knowing when to get in, when dealing with real estate" - Herbert A. Tobin.
-At the same time there was an emerging concept and demand for condominiums.
-When Ben Tobin purchased the hotel in 1945, he also got with it 300 acres of land in the western part of Hollywood, with great foresight he designed and built 2400 condominium units and a 27-hole championship Golf Course known today as Hillcrest in Hollywood, Florida.
+It was a life lesson, when dealing with real estate "knowing when to get out is as important as knowing when to get in" - Herbert A. Tobin.
+At the same time there was an emerging concept and demand for condominiums in South Florida.
+The purchase of the hotel in 1945 included 300 acres of land in the western part of Hollywood, and with great foresight, Ben held on to that land for future development.
+He eventually designed and built 2400 condominium units and a 27-hole championship golf course known today as Hillcrest.

 The Tradition Continues